TechXplainator/Tutorials/ollama/ollama-on-colab/README.md

 * End Ollama by disconnecting and deleting runtime in Google Colab
 * To restart Ollama:
 	1. run the Jupyter notebook ([step 4](#step-4-execute-jupyter-notebook))
-	2. export Ollama host variable ([step 5](#step-5-connect-local-ollama-to-public-n-grok-url))
+	2. export Ollama host variable ([step 5](#step-5-connect-local-ollama-to-public-Ngrok-url))

 ## Alternative Method: Installing Ollama Models on Google Drive

 * Install models directly on Google Drive using this alternative [Jupyter Notebook]((/ollama/ollama-on-colab/run-ollama-on-colab-gdrive-storage.ipynb))
-* Note that running Ollama with models stored on Google Drive can result in slower performance and occasional connectivity issues with N-Grok
+* Note that running Ollama with models stored on Google Drive can result in slower performance and occasional connectivity issues with Ngrok

 ## Combining with Ollama WebUI

 If using Ollama alongside with [Ollama WebUI](https://github.com/open-webui/open-webui), you'll need to do one additional step:

-Install Open Web UI into a Docker container using the URL provided by N-Grok (stable URL required)
+Install Open Web UI into a Docker container using the URL provided by Ngrok (stable URL required)

 ```markdown
 docker run -d -p 4000:8080 -e OLLAMA_BASE_URL=<paste_url_here> -v open-webui:/app/backend/data --name ngrok-open-webui --restart always ghcr.io/open-webui/open-webui:main